-Thinking of it in terms of working with my own personality, the first step for me seems the most difficult: to open up to the whole; because I find that I have the tendency to rather look in the padma way into myself – the fourth way of awareness – for the details.
-So is there any means to gain experience with this opening up?
+Thinking of it in terms of working with my own personality, the first step for me seems the most difficult: to open up to the whole, because I find that I have the tendency to rather look in the padma way into myself – the fourth way of awareness – for the details.
+So, is there any means to gain experience with this opening up?

 The general approach to opening up is what we find in mahamudra meditation, which is basically quieting down on a very deep level.
-That means not just quieting the voice in our head, but trying to quiet the preconceptions, judgments, and attitudes we have about ourselves.
+That means not just quieting the voice in our head, but trying to quiet the preconceptions, judgments and attitudes we have about ourselves.
 Concepts cover much more than verbal thoughts.
-It’s a mahamudra method because when we are just focusing on the details, the mind is very tight; it doesn’t have to be with tension – often it is – but it’s very tight and narrow in its outlook.
+It’s a mahamudra method because, when we are just focusing on the details, the mind is very tight; it doesn’t have to be with tension – often it is – but it’s very tight and narrow in its outlook.

 What about the aspects of our personality that we’re not even aware of?

-It’s maybe helpful to see that it isn’t that only the padma aspect exists alone, but that the other five families are there as well.
-If we are too self-critical with ourselves, it goes in the direction of the padma neurosis and we forget about the other aspect of openness and the mirror-like aspect.
+It’s maybe helpful to see that it isn’t that only the padma aspect exists alone, but that the other families are there as well.
+If we are too self-critical with ourselves, it goes in the direction of the padma neurosis, and we forget about the other aspect of openness and the mirror-like aspect.
 That’s what I wanted to mention.
 It may be helpful for us to understand because the way that we learn about the five families was much more in a separate way.
 We identified ourselves with only one of these energies.
-That’s why we also somehow feel much more of the neurotic aspect of this aspect of this energy and don’t see the wisdom.
+That’s why we also somehow feel much more of the neurotic aspect of this energy and don’t see the wisdom.

-I think it’s more a matter of recognition, because within the padma family there are the other’s as well: within one family there are the other aspects as well.
+I think it’s more a matter of recognition because, within the padma family, there are the others as well: within one family, there are the other aspects as well.

 How do we reach this level of extreme sophistication in which we see that all is in this one?

 How do we reach this level of deeper sophistication?
 Obviously, we do it with familiarity.
-The more we work with these systems, the more we understand them; and then we go deeper and deeper.
+The more we work with these systems, the more we understand them, and then we go deeper and deeper.
 It’s a very natural process.
 That’s very elegant.

-Why don’t we ask Matthias for the example since you brought it up.
+Why don’t we ask Matthias for the example since you brought it up?

-I think when one exaggerates this being self-critical and one is too uptight, then one doesn’t recognize that there is also the mental activity that produces this state.
-So in opening up, the other aspects come more to the surface and you get a feeling for the space that is in it for the mirror-like aspect: how the mind makes it appear as if I have this inherent property that makes me a bad person and so on.
+I think when one exaggerates this being self-critical, and one is too uptight, then one doesn’t recognize that there is also the mental activity that produces this state.
+So, in opening up, the other aspects come more to the surface, and you get a feeling for the space that is in it for the mirror-like aspect: how the mind makes it appear as if I have this inherent property that makes me a bad person and so on.

 I think it is more productive to work with the positive aspects of these things rather than the neurotic aspects.
-When we say that there are subfamilies of each family, what is usually meant by that is that you have mental activity, speech and so on, but there are five variants of mental activity according to the five families, five variants of speech, and five variants of the body in terms of the elements.
+When we say that there are subfamilies of each family, what is usually meant by that is that we have mental activity, speech and so on, but there are five variants of mental activity according to the five families, five variants of speech and five variants of the body in terms of the elements.
 It’s the same thing here.